 Demonstrating Understanding.
 It is especially useful to demonstrate understanding when the issue has emotional relevance for the employees.
-In stage one, the leader demonstrates understanding directly, but in stage three the leader may ask the employees to do it after each person has discussed the Impact of the situation.
+In Stage I, the leader demonstrates understanding directly, but in Stage III the leader may ask the employees to do it after each person has discussed the Impact of the situation.